Dolibarr/dolibarr/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, for a private report, please use GitHub security advisory at [https://github.com/Dolibarr/dolibarr/security/advisories/new](https://github.com/Dolibarr/dolibarr/security/advisories/new) (if you have permissions).
+To report a vulnerability, for a private report, you can:

-Alternatively send an email to security@dolibarr.org (for everybody)
+- Send your report on https://app.yogosha.com/cvd/dolibarr/10VxeNx6Ui3rSEhAgX63US (recommended for everybody)
+- Or if you have permissions, use GitHub security advisory at [https://github.com/Dolibarr/dolibarr/security/advisories/new](https://github.com/Dolibarr/dolibarr/security/advisories/new)
+- Or send by email to security@dolibarr.org a clear textual description of the report along with steps to reproduce the issue, include attachments such as screenshots or proof of concept code as necessary

 ## Hunting vulnerabilities on Dolibarr